Sinevia/php-library-business-rule/README.md

     }
 }

-// Call the init function with the context if (AllowAccessRule::init(['user'=>$user)->fails()) {
+// Use the shortcut init function with the context to initialize the rule if (AllowAccessRule::init(['user'=>$user)->fails()) {
     die('You are not allowed access to this part of the website');
 }